-Gasworks presents the first UK solo exhibition and a major new commission by Bristol-based artist Libita Clayton.
+Gasworks presents Quantum Ghost, the first UK solo exhibition and a major commission by Bristol-based artist Libita Sibungu.

 Comprising of an immersive sound installation, a series of large-scale photograms and a programme of live performances, Quantum Ghost maps a journey through archives and territories related to the artist’s heritage.
 Sibungu digs deep into personal documents and oral histories tracing her family tree across different mining regions and colonial geographies of extraction.
 She reconstructs the paper trail left by her late father, a member of SWAPO (South West Africa People’s Organisation, the political mass movement that fought for Namibia’s liberation from Apartheid South Africa) who went into exile in the 1980’s and studied mining engineering in Cornwall.

 Grounded in these sites of memory and testimony, Sibungu’s research unearths the subterranean histories and political undercurrents connecting the mining regions of Namibia and Cornwall.
 From mined ores and sedimentary rocks to precious metals and rare earths, her work examines the raw materials at the core of capitalist extraction, revealing how the echoes of colonialism and diasporic migration reverberate through the deep-time of geology and across the ruined landscapes of the Anthropocene.